bazuayelewis/olist-store-brazil/README.md

 - Base Models: This model prefixed with `base_` was joined with a staging model to give extra context to the model.
 The model is not used anywhere else downstream so there is no reason to make it a staging model.
 For this project, the `product_category_name_translation` table served as a base model to the `products` table to translate the product_category_name to English from Portuguese.

 - Staging Models: This model prefixed with `stg_` serves as a source that maps one-to-one with the raw tables.
 This helps with complex queries downstream.
-Each staging model has a "<model_name>.yml" file where unique, not null, and relationship tests are defined.
-For this project, renaming columns and selecting suitable data types were handled by our staging models.
+Each staging model has a "<model_name>.yml" file where unique, not null, and relationship tests are defined and also descriptions of columns are included.
+For this project, renaming columns and selecting suitable data types were done with the staging models.

 - Intermediate Models: This model prefixed with `int_` performs complex queries like joins and aggregations.
 It is built upon the staging models.

 - Final Models: This model prefixed with `fct_` provides clean and transformed data requested by the stakeholder.
-They are usually answers to specific business logic.
+They are usually narrowed down to a specific business goal/objective.

 ## Prerequisites
 - Google Cloud Platform account